KeelStack-Labs/.github/SECURITY.md

 Instead, report all security concerns directly to:

 - **Email:** [security@keelstack.me](mailto:security@keelstack.me)
-- **Encryption:** All reports are routed through a Cloudflare‑protected channel for secure, private delivery.
+- **Encryption:** Reports are handled privately and access is restricted to core maintainers.

 ### ⏱️ What to Expect